Council of States (Switzerland): Voting

 Until 2014, votes in the chamber were conducted with members raising their hands to be counted.
 After Politnetz, a Swiss political information platform, recorded a 2012 vote regarding an import ban on reptile skins, it found that the official vote count differed from what was shown in the video.
-In what was called "Stöckligate", Politnetz, shows that several votes on the matter all resulted in miscounts.
+In what was called "Stöckligate", Politnetz showed that several votes on the matter all resulted in miscounts.
 (The name Stöckligate refers to a colloquial name for the Council of States.
-A stöckli is a second home built on a farm for the elder farmer after the property has been deeded to the heirs.
+A Stöckli is a second home built on a farm for the elder farmer after the property has been deeded to the heirs.
 The name is applied to the chamber as it is viewed as having older members than the National Council.).
 As a result of the affair, council member This Jenny introduced a bill to require electronic voting.

-Since 1 March 2014, votes in the Council of states are conducted electronically with a tally shown on electronic display boards.
+Since 1 March 2014, votes in the Council of States have been conducted electronically, with a tally shown on electronic display boards.
 The rule changes also allowed for disclosure of how members voted.
-The recorded votes are made public for votes on overall bills, final votes, or votes that require a qualified majority.
-Names and votes will be published if 10 members make the request.
+The recorded votes are made public for votes on overall bills, final votes, and votes that require a qualified majority.
+Names and votes will be published if 10 members request this.